 In the first story, a monk rebels against the church and is thrown out and left in the snow, where two women find him dying and ask him to tell them how he ended up there.

-In the second story, the injustice of those who must ensure that the law is followed is denounced, denouncing violence as part of the judicial system.
+In the second story, the injustice of those who must ensure that the law is followed is condemned, denouncing violence as part of the judicial system.

 The book offers so much in so few pages.
 Gibran uses poetry as rebellion and offers his word at the service of the poorest and most defenseless.

+Copyright note.
 Spirits Rebellious by Khalil Gibran is believed to be in the public domain in the United States only.
 It may still be copyrighted in other countries.
-If you are not in the United States, please check your local laws to ensure this eBook is in the public domain in your country before downloading Spirits Rebellious in PDF or ePub.
+If you are not in the United States, please check your local laws to ensure this eBook is in the public domain in your country before downloading Spirits Rebellious in PDF or EPUB.

 Ideal for readers who want moral clarity without heaviness.
 Each story invites reflection on dignity, choice, and the courage to refuse roles that injure the soul.